Confederate flag-toting man, son convicted in Capitol riot

 “I find that he knew what he was doing,” McFadden said.

 The judge described Kevin Seefreid as the “prime mover” in their decision to go to Washington on Jan.
-6. McFadden said Hunter Seefried’s guilty on the obstruction charge was a “closer question,” but the judge ultimately concluded that the son engaged in “aggravated conduct” that supported a conviction.
+6. McFadden said Hunter Seefried’s guilt on the obstruction charge was a “closer question,” but the judge ultimately concluded that the son engaged in “aggravated conduct” that supported a conviction.

 “Hunter Seefried showed a pattern of deception and minimization of his actions” when an FBI agent interviewed him after the riot, McFadden said.

-FBI agents said they didn’t find any evidence linking Kevin Seefried or his son to any far-right extremist groups.
-Kevin Seefried told an agent that he didn’t view the Confederate flag as a symbol of racist hate.
+FBI agents said they did not find any evidence linking Kevin Seefried or his son to any far-right extremist groups.
+Kevin Seefried told an agent that he did not view the Confederate flag as a symbol of racist hate.

-The Seefrieds’ trial included the first public testimony of Capitol Police officer Eugene Goodman, who has been lauded for his bravery during the Jan.
-6, 2021, attack by a mob of Trump supporters.
+The trial included the first public testimony of Capitol Police officer Eugene Goodman, who has been lauded for his bravery during the Jan.
+6 attack by a mob of Trump supporters.
 Goodman led a group of rioters away from the Senate chamber as senators and then-Vice President Mike Pence were being evacuated.
 He also directed Sen. Mitt Romney, R-Utah, to turn around and head away from the mob.

 Goodman encountered Kevin Seefried before the mob chased the officer up a set of stairs, a harrowing episode captured on video.
 The officer said the elder Seefried cursed at him and jabbed at him with the base end of his flagpole three or four times without making contact with him.